qasar/qasar.github.io/books.md

 <p>Charles Darwin</p>

-<p>One of the most striking things about Darwin is his amazing work ethic.
-What I found inspiring is the dogged nature of his quest for knowledge and truth.
+<p>One of the most striking things about Darwin was his amazing work ethic.
+What I found inspiring was the dogged nature of his quest for knowledge and truth.
 I think Darwin's daily habits underline a belief I've had for quite some time that our best work is done alone.
-The reason this isn't championed more as a path to success is probably that is that its boring and we are by nature social animals.
+Perhaps the reason this isn't championed more often as a path to success is that it is boring and by nature we are social animals.
 Also intriguing about Darwin is the non-obvious nature of his impact.
-I think there is little evidence in his teens that he would have become such an influential scientist.</p>
+There seems little evidence from Darwin's teenage years that he would become such an influential scientist.</p>
 </div>
 <hr>